toyzdelouise/aboutme/README.md

 - 👀 I’m interested in software enginering and web develope
 - 🌱 I’m currently learning in SMK Taruna Bhakti
 - 💞️ I’m looking to collaborate on a software engineering company
-- 📫 How to reach me? you can contact by email @toyzdelouise or direct massage instagram @abdullhaest
+- 📫 How to reach me? you can contact by email toyzdelouise@gmail.com or direct massage instagram @abdullhaest
 - ⚡ Fun fact: I have a high curiosity, and feel very happy when I succeed in creating a website, and really want to join a company that operates in the software engineering field

 <!---